-A grade of "incomplete" is negotiated with the course coordinator and is allowed only when illness or other extenuating circumstances beyond the student's control have interfered with completion of the course, and the plan for completion is a clearly viable alternative for meeting the course objectives.
+A grade "of "incomplete" is negotiated with the course coordinator and is allowed only when illness or other extenuating circumstances beyond the stu'ent's control have interfered with completion of the course, and the plan for completion is a clearly viable alternative for meeting the course objectives.
 Students may not progress to courses that have a prerequisite course in which a grade of "incomplete" has been received.
-For the traditional undergraduate nursing program, students are not allowed to progress further in the nursing program until the course with the incomplete grade is successfully completed.

-Withdrawing from a Class
+Withdrawing From a Class

-There are issues to consider before withdrawing from a class.
+There are issues to consider before withdrawing from a nursing class.
 A student must maintain 12 credits to be considered full-time.
-If you fall below full-time during a semester it may affect health insurance coverage, athletic eligibility, veteran's benefits, financial aid, and eligibility for the dean's list.
-Students should meet with their advisor and discuss implications of withdrawing from a class before withdrawal date.
-It is expected that course faculty are also included in considering the need to withdraw from a class.
+If the student falls below full-time during a semester it may affect health insurance coverage, athletic eligibility, veteran's benefits, financial aid, and eligibility for the dean's list.
+Students should meet with their advisor and discuss implications of withdrawing from a class before the withdrawal date.
+It is expected that course faculty are also included in considering need to withdraw from a class.
+The ability to repeat a course and the term in which students may take nursing courses due to altered plans are not guaranteed.
+Documentation of readiness to return or take a course may be required.